Free Shipping on Orders over $100 đźšš

 Early afternoon: weather and energy both become less predictable

-If you are still climbing hard after 12:00, you are usually behind schedule.
+If you are still climbing towards the summit after 12:00, you are usually behind schedule and should turn around.

 Whitney exposes fast starters.